peteamiri/Tutorials/SalesForce/CertNote2.md

 User will continue to use the system until attempts to save or upload??????
 (DML)

-Grant login Access: only users themselves can grant login access to the administrator o   If you change a user’s email address and generate new password and notify user immediately is deselected, a confirmation message will be sent to the new email address that you entered.
+Grant login Access: only users themselves can grant login access to the administrator
+* If you change a user’s email address and generate new password and notify user immediately is deselected, a confirmation message will be sent to the new email address that you entered.
 The user must click the link provided in that message for the new email address to take effect.
 This process ensures system security.
-When generating a new password for a user, the new password is automatically sent to the user’s email address and email verification is not enforced. o   If you change a user's username, a confirmation email with a login link is sent to the email address associated with that user account.
+When generating a new password for a user, the new password is automatically sent to the user’s email address and email verification is not enforced.
+* If you change a user's username, a confirmation email with a login link is sent to the email address associated with that user account.
 Problems might occur because an organization could have multiple login servers.
 The link in the email connects directly to the server where the actual username change was made.
-This ensures that users can always log in, even if server replication is slow o   Click Grant Checkout Access to give a user access to Checkout.
-Using Checkout, the user can purchase Salesforce licenses, AppExchange app licenses, and other related products.
+This ensures that users can always log in, even if server replication is slow
+* Click Grant Checkout Access to give a user access to Checkout.
+Using Checkout, the user can purchase SalesForce licenses, AppExchange app licenses, and other related products.
 Additionally, within Checkout, the user can view the organization's quotes, installed products, orders, invoices, payments, and contracts.

 # Global User Interface - 1%

-￼4.
-Distinguish between and identify the implications of the various user interface features that an administrator controls ￼￼￼￼￼￼￼User Interface (Customize | User Interface)
+4. Distinguish between and identify the implications of the various user interface features that an administrator controls

+￼￼￼￼￼￼￼User Interface (Customize | User Interface)

 * Enable Collapsible Sections:(call center users won’t see incoming calls if they collapse sidebar
 * Show Quick Create: The Quick Create area on a tab home page allows users to create a new record quickly with minimal information.
 This setting also affects whether or not users can create new records from within the lookup dialog.
 For example, with the setting enabled, users can create a new account within the account lookup dialog while creating or editing a contact
 * Enable Hover Details: Display an interactive overlay containing detailed information about a record